Michael H. Wray

-Michael H. Wray (born April 6, 1967) is a Democratic member of the North Carolina House of Representatives.
-Wray has represented the 27th district (including constituents in Halifax and Northampton counties) since 2005.
+Michael H. Wray (born April 6, 1967) is a Democratic former member of the North Carolina House of Representatives.
+Wray represented the 27th district (including constituents in Halifax and Northampton counties) from 2005 until 2025.
 Wray is also a small business owner in Gaston, North Carolina.

 North Carolina House of Representatives

 A former Gaston town commissioner, Wray was first elected to the North Carolina House of Representatives in 2004.

-He has been re-elected a total of 8 times defeating both primary and general election challengers, most recently in 2020.
+He had been re-elected a total of 8 times defeating both primary and general election challengers, before being defeated in the 2024 Democratic primary by public school teacher Rodney Pierce.

 Wray was a founding member of the North Carolina Legislative Sportsmen's Caucus in 2011 and serves as the group's Democratic Co-Chair in the House.
 In 2015, Wray became a charter member of the Main Street Democrats Caucus in the North Carolina General Assembly.
 The Main Street Democrats describe themselves as pro-business, moderate Democrats.

 During the 2016 legislative session, Wray was one of 11 Democrats to vote in favor of House Bill 2, the controversial "Bathroom Bill."